Indecomposable continua as Higson coronae: Indecomposable continua as Higson coronae

-For $i=1,2$, we shall transform $A_i$ into $A_{i}'$ that is coarsely geodesic and have coarse bounded geometry.
-By Lemma \ref{lem:3.6}, there exists a coarse equivalence $f: V(G)\to X$ from the vertices $V(G)$ of a connected graph $G$.
+For $i=1,2$, we shall transform $A_i$ into a space $A_{i}'$ which is coarsely geodesic and has coarse bounded geometry.
+By Lemma \ref{lem:3.6}, using our assumption that $X$ is coarsely geodesic, there exists a coarse equivalence $f: V(G)\to X$ from the vertices $V(G)$ of a connected graph $G$, where the metric on $V(G)$ is induced by the path metric on $G$ such that each edge of which is isometric to the unit interval.
 We may assume that $f$ is a $\sigma$-rough equivalence for some non-decreasing function $\sigma : \Ray \to \Ray$.
 Put